Lilpiggie0522/linux-note/linux-note.md

-# Rename directories on linux using mv
+# Renames directories on linux using mv
 > $ mv SOURCE_DIRECTORY TARGET_DIRECTORY

 # Looking for file or directory
 > $ ls | grep FILE_NAME

-# Display a file conteng
+# Displays a file conteng
 > $ cat FILE_NAME

 # Deletes a file